clquwu/Cosmos-Music-Player/README.md

 ## Security & Privacy 🔒

-- **Local Storage**: All music files stored locally or in user's iCloud
+- **Flexible Storage**: Music files stored either locally on device or in user's personal iCloud Drive
+- **User Choice**: Complete control over where music files are stored (local vs cloud)
 - **API Keys**: Securely loaded from environment variables
 - **No Tracking**: No user data collection or tracking
-- **Offline First**: Core functionality works without internet
+- **Offline First**: Full functionality works without internet (especially with local storage)
-- **Encrypted Sync**: iCloud synchronization uses Apple's encryption
+- **Encrypted Sync**: iCloud synchronization uses Apple's end-to-end encryption
+- **No External Servers**: Music files never leave your device/iCloud account

 ## Troubleshooting 🔧

 ### Common Issues

 **Music not appearing:**
-- Check iCloud Drive is enabled and signed in
+- For iCloud files: Check iCloud Drive is enabled and signed in
-- Ensure FLAC files are in the correct folder
+- For local files: Ensure files are in the local "Cosmos Music Player" folder
+- Verify files are FLAC or MP3 format
-- Try manual sync from settings
+- Try manual sync from the app
+- Check both iCloud Drive and "On My iPhone" locations

 **Artist information missing:**
 - Check internet connection